GoogleChrome/ip-protection/Masked-Domain-List.md

 yieldads.com                                     | YieldAds                                                       | Not Impacted By Script Blocking
 yldbt.com                                        | YieldBot                                                       | Not Impacted By Script Blocking
 yieldbuild.com                                   | YieldBuild                                                     | Not Impacted By Script Blocking
-yieldify.com                                     | Yieldify                                                       | Not Impacted By Script Blocking
 yieldmo.com                                      | Yieldmo                                                        | Not Impacted By Script Blocking
 static-resources.botnot.io                       | Yofi                                                           | Entire Domain Blocked
 yoox.it                                          | Yoox                                                           | Not Impacted By Script Blocking
 yotpo.com                                        | Yotpo                                                          | Not Impacted By Script Blocking
+yottaa.com                                       | Yotta                                                          | Not Impacted By Script Blocking
+yottaa.net                                       | Yotta                                                          | Not Impacted By Script Blocking
-affasi.com                                       | ZafulAffiliate                                                 | Not Impacted By Script Blocking
+affasi.com                                       | Zaful                                                          | Not Impacted By Script Blocking
-gw-ec.com                                        | ZafulAffiliate                                                 | Not Impacted By Script Blocking
+gw-ec.com                                        | Zaful                                                          | Not Impacted By Script Blocking
-zaful.com                                        | ZafulAffiliate                                                 | Not Impacted By Script Blocking
+zaful.com                                        | Zaful                                                          | Not Impacted By Script Blocking
 adpushup.com                                     | Zelto                                                          | Not Impacted By Script Blocking
 zdassets.com                                     | Zendesk                                                        | Not Impacted By Script Blocking
 zendesk.com                                      | Zendesk                                                        | Not Impacted By Script Blocking